Natural Health

 • Use the buddy system.
 Find someone to walk with you and enjoy the companionship.

 • Park further away from your office or stores.
-Added benefit: Less competition for parking spots.
+An added benefit: Less competition for parking spots.

 • Walk first thing in the morning.
-Helps your circadian rhythm, perks up your metabolism, and gives a good start on your day’s total steps.
+Helps your circadian rhythm, perks up your metabolism, and gives a good start to your day’s total steps.

 • Walk while on the phone.